advent2024

 10. Conclusion

-This solution demonstrates several important programming principles:
+This garden analysis program showcases several important programming principles: